 The beginning of ROLDA

-Because of Printz’ aggressive behaviour, I couldn’t house any other rescue dog until 2002, when he unexpectedly died.
+Because of Printz’s aggressive behaviour, I couldn’t house any other rescue dogs until 2002, when he unexpectedly died.
 I was heartbroken, but knew there was work that needed to be done.
-At this time, I had no shelter and no space that I could offer the countless dogs I came across.
+At that time, I had no shelter and no space that I could offer the countless dogs I came across.
 I asked my friends and family if I could use their gardens to help.
 They were very supportive, and although this was a great short term solution for a few dogs, I knew this was not enough.
 My parents financially sustained my passion and even after ROLDA became known internationally, they continued to support every way they could.
 Today, the loans made by my Mother to ROLDA total approx 300,000 RON (around £60k).

 I knew the costs involved in rescuing and caring for a dog because of Printz: food, medical bills, etc. At the same time the internet became more popular in Romania especially in public places called internet cafes.
-I went to these cafes every evening, where I paid mostly the “night tariff ” as this was considerably cheaper and I needed long hours to figure out, by myself (as I was too proud to ask for help) how to start the computer, how to use the internet, how to create an email address etc. You may be surprised, but I had no computer knowledge and above all, I could not speak English, which made everything much more difficult!
+I went to these cafes every evening, where I usually paid the “night tariff” as this was considerably cheaper and I needed long hours to figure out, by myself (as I was too proud to ask for help) how to start the computer, how to use the internet, how to create an email address etc. You may be surprised, but I had no computer knowledge and above all, I could not speak English, which made everything much more difficult!

 Every small step using the computer represented a victory for me and the quantity of useful information I could suddenly access was simply amazing.
 I learned about the big animal charities, about building shelters and about the other activities that charities do around the globe.

-Aside to this, our former president decided to commence a mass killing of dogs in Bucharest.
+Besides all this, our former president decided to commence a mass killing of dogs in Bucharest.

 The dark side of animal rescue and what makes ROLDA stronger

-The stray population is huge in Romania, estimated to million dogs.
+The stray population is huge in Romania, estimated to be a million dogs.
 As much as I would love to, I am aware that ROLDA can’t save them all.
 But, we can change society, educate people, rescue as many dogs as we have the budget for – and do it responsibly!
 This is the only way we can set an example.

-In 2007, ROLDA started the partnership with the largest steel producer from Europe.
+In 2007, ROLDA formed a partnership with the largest steel producer in Europe.
 As a result, we built a modern shelter capable of housing hundreds of dogs and a veterinary clinic, which currently need equipment.

 Proud of my team and grateful to ROLDA supporters, I want to look back one day at the end and be sure I did everything I could.

-I am very proud of our achievements so far, but am aware that there is much still to do.
+“I am very proud of our achievements so far, but am aware that there is much still to do.
 One day, when I am old and grey, I want to be able to look back, with a dog by my side and know that I did everything I could to help.

 To give a short answer to the question I started with: “If you could be anyone in the world, who would you be”?
 The answer is “myself”.
 Maybe with a few changes if I had my time again.
 Maybe a little more confidence in myself.
 But I would like to be myself living this, often difficult, life which is animal rescue.
 A life made possible by each of you who trust and support ROLDA’s work in Romania.